-If an encoded light is obscured in a part of the navigable area of a sector (see Figure A above) beyond an offshore obstruction, it must be encoded using Light Multi-sectored, with each of the sectors (a) - (c) encoded using the complex attribute light sector.
-The partially obscured sector of (b), seaward of the island, must have light sector with sub-attributes light visibility = 8 (partially obscured) and information (text) = Sector obscured only beyond .....
+If an encoded light is obscured in a part of the navigable area of a sector (see Figure A above) beyond an offshore obstruction, it must be encoded using Light Sectored, with each of the sectors (a) - (c) encoded using the complex attribute light sector.
+The partially obscured sector of (b) must have light sector with sub-attributes light visibility = 8 (partially obscured) and sub-attribute value of nominal range set to the distance from the light to the obstruction.
 The sectors in which the light is visible from seaward ((a) and (c)) must be encoded as separate iterations of light sector.

-If there is no navigable water between the light and the obstacle (see (e) in Figure B above), the masked sector must be encoded using light sector, with sub-attribute light visibility = 3 (faint) or 7 (obscured).
+If there is no navigable water between the light and the obstacle (see (e) in Figure B above), the masked sector must not have an iteration of light sector encoded, unless a faint light is visible in the navigable part of the sector, which should be encoded using light sector, with sub-attribute light visibility = 3 (faint).
 The sectors in which the light is visible from seaward ((d) and (f)) must be encoded as separate iterations of light sector.